What does a monk do?

 -

-Terce, Sext, and None, during work.
+Terce, Sext, and None, in the midst of work.

 -